|

 Is a Personality Disorder Involved?

 Before you join a group, it helps to know what kind you want.
-I’m going
+I’m going to give

-these personality disorders.
-Although AA, Al-Anon, and the alcoholic support
+disorders.
+Although AA, Al-Anon, and the alcoholic support communities like to look

-communities like to look at alcoholism as an isolated disease, it is not.
-It is
+at alcoholism as an isolated disease, it is not.
+It is often co-morbid, or simultaneous

-I'll list fall into these categories:
+with, other mental health issues.
+The groups I'll list fall into these categories:

 - Non-BP (borderline personality disorder) groups;